EFI-Customs/Motronic-1.3-Speeduino-Compatible-Project/README.md

 Assuming you are keeping your AFM, unplug the AFM connector and add wires to pins 1 & 4 on the plug and connect them to pins 1 & 4 on the AFM.
 Doing so allows us to utilise the factory intake air temperature sensor.

-The reason we need to unplug pins 2 & 3 is because they go to the External MAP and +5V line on the ECU on factory pins 7 and 12 respectively.
+The reason we need to unplug pins 2 & 3 is because they go to the External MAP and +5V line on the ECU pins 7 and 12 respectively.
 If you do not do this, you will find that your MAP reading will halve, and you will experience signal noise.

 If you intend to delete the AFM, you can instead run any generic intake temperature sensor.
 A very popular one is an Open Element GM IAT sensor.
 Again, you can just wire this sensor into the factory AFM harness (pins 1 & 4).

 ### TPS
 If you want to start the car without re-wiring the TPS, simply unplug it and manually enter values in the TPS calibration window to spoof readings.
-However, on a full implementation of this board it is required to convert to an M50 style TPS.
+However, on a full implementation of this board it is highly recommended to convert to an M50 style TPS.

 To convert your TPS to the M50 one you need to do the following: